 At WWF, we accompany partners on a transformative journey — from mapping environmental risks and opportunities, through developing joint initiatives, to catalysing sector-wide change and restoring life on Earth.

-Here are seven ways your business can take the journey toward sustainability.
+Here are six ways your business can take the journey toward sustainability.

 1. Be a conscious consumer